 – a cyber-space where immaterial exhibits – such as digital artworks, 3D models, collaborative digital art, digitally-recorded music or videos – are on view in a coherent home

-The last point is obviously related to what I have exposed in the precedent paragraph.
+The last point is obviously related to what I have exposed in the preceding paragraph.
 While it could be strange, or at least difficult, to create physical museum galleries presenting only intangible contents; a virtual museum could be the ideal container for them, instead.
-Thus, a cyber-museum could coherently presents digital art, music, videos, sound recordings, even immaterial concepts and ideas, in a digital form; yet, still preserving the difference between communicating and exhibiting by the means of immersive, multi-sensory environments.
+Thus, a cyber-museum could coherently present digital art, music, videos, sound recordings, even immaterial concepts, and ideas, in a digital form; yet, still preserving the difference between communicating and exhibiting by the means of immersive, multi-sensory environments.

 This way, a museum would have two embodiments, a physical one which conserves, studies and exhibits physical (tangible) heritage and a virtual one conserving, studying and exhibiting digital (intangible) heritage.
 Even totally-virtual museums not corresponding to any physical venue are possible, as long as they deal with intangible forms of culture.

 While it makes no sense to transform a series of photographs of a real museum into a digital replica of it, there are also activities and exhibitions which similarly makes no sense to transform into physical entities, because were born and still are eminently digital.

 I have to admit that, these days, our technological development is still well far from being able to offer a truly virtual experience, and the promising technology developed in the early-90s has not evolved, we may say it somehow regressed indeed.
 Nevertheless, I am rather confident that there will be museums which will realize the new possibilities of becoming truly virtual again, someday.